 • Dance: Choreography/Interpretation/Movement Notation/Movement Analysis

 • Dance Pedagogy

-The Ruhr region, in North Rhine-Westphalia, has a population of some 5.2 million and is the largest urban agglomeration in Germany.
+The Ruhr region, in the state of North Rhine-Westphalia, has a population of approximately 5.2 million and is the largest urban conglomeration in Germany.
 It consists of several large, formerly industrial cities bordered by the rivers Ruhr to the south, Rhine to the west, and Lippe to the north.
-In the Southwest it borders to the Bergisches Land.
-For 2010, the Ruhr region was one of the European Capitals of Culture.
+For 2010, the Ruhr region was named one of the European Capitals of Culture.

 Drs.
 Dean T. and Elisabeth Collins Scholarship